appcypher/raccoon/IDEAS.md

 ```py
 result = 5 / 0 # This does not raise a `ZeroDivisionError` exception like Python, it panics instead.
 ```

-# Async / Await

-Should have similar semantics as coroutines in the language but instead of yielding to the user, it yields to the executor.

-The standard library should provide a nice default multithreaded task scheduler just like it does with heap allocator.

-Reference Rust's future implementation and Tokio's scheduler implementation.

 # Garbage Collection